 Our school fully recognises the contribution it can make to protect children from harm and support and promote the welfare of all children who are registered pupils at our school.
-This will include recognising when they are at risk of harm, how to get help when they need it, and identifying children who may benefit from early help support.
+This will include recognising when they are at risk of harm, how to get help as soon as it is identified, and when they need it, and identifying children who may benefit from early help support.